AML Onboarding & VOI

 The Family Law Amendment Bill 2023 applied in May 2024 is a contributing factor and reinforces the importance of considering mental health in legal decisions.

-In a speech made by Hon Mark Dreyfus KC at the 20th National Family Law Conference 2024, Dreyfus affirmed these reforms are a commitment to putting children’s best interests at the heart of the family law system and how he believes they make the legislative framework clearer so that lawyers can be better equipped to support vulnerable individuals.
+In Hon Mark Dreyfus KC’s speech at the 20th National Family Law Conference 2024, Dreyfus affirmed these reforms are a commitment to putting children’s best interests at the heart of the family law system and how he believes they make the legislative framework clearer so that lawyers can be better equipped to support vulnerable individuals.

 Meanwhile, the undeniable high-pressure lawyers face has demanded a developing culture fostering a more supportive and resilient work environment.

-“A lawyer who prioritises mental health is better equipped to advocate for their clients, approach challenges and ultimately achieve a better outcome,” says Yogesh Patel, Head of Family and Estate at InfoTrack.
+“A lawyer who prioritises mental health is better equipped to advocate for their clients, approach challenges and ultimately achieve a better outcome,” says Yogesh Patel, Head of Family and Estates at InfoTrack.

 Trend #2: productivity